-The Depositary, the Company and the Management Company have agreed an initial term as set out in the Depositary Agreement.
-The Depositary, the Company or the Management Company may terminate the appointment during or after the initial term for material breach of the Depositary Agreement, as required by law or for persistent failures in service level standards.
+The Depositary and the Management Company have agreed an initial term as set out in the Depositary Agreement.
+The Depositary or the Management Company may terminate the appointment during or after the initial term for material breach of the Depositary Agreement, as required by law or for persistent failures in service level standards.
 Following the initial term, either the Depositary or the Management Company may terminate the Depositary's appointment at any time upon one hundred and eighty (180) days prior written notice.

-In the case of termination, the Company will appoint a new depositary bank for the Company, with the consent of the Management Company.
+In the case of termination, the Management Company will appoint a new depositary bank for the Umbrella Fund.

 Termination is, however, subject to the condition that a new depositary bank assumes the responsibilities and functions of depositary under Luxembourg law.
 As required by applicable law, the Depositary is not permitted to retire unless and until a successor Depositary has been appointed.
-In addition, the Depositary's appointment will continue for such further period as may be necessary for the transfer of all assets of the Company to the new depositary bank.
+In addition, the Depositary's appointment will continue for such further period as may be necessary for the transfer of all assets of the Umbrella Fund to the new depositary bank.